lrfinotti/cybr201_book/08-CRT_Bezout.md

 poped_value, my_dict
 ```

 Sets are also mutable.
 On the other hand [tuples](https://docs.python.org/3/tutorial/datastructures.html#tuples-and-sequences) (which use parentheses instead of the square brackets used for lists) are *not* mutable.
-There is not method that changes the original tuple.
+There is no method that changes a tuple (since it cannot be changed).

 :::{warning}